ietf-wg-cellar/matroska-specification/diagram.md

 The Matroska `EBML Schema` defines eight `Top Level Elements`: `SeekHead`, `Info`, `Tracks`, `Chapters`, `Cluster`, `Cues`, `Attachments`, and `Tags`.

-The `SeekHead Element` (also known as `MetaSeek`) contains an index of where other `Top Level Elements` of the `Segment` are located in order to let the parser know where the other major parts of the file are.
-This element isn't technicaly REQUIRED, but without a `SeekHead Element` a `Matroska Parser` would have to search the entire file to find all of the other `Top Level Elements`.
-This is because Matroska has flexible ordering requirements; for instance, the `Chapters Element` could be stored after the `Cluster Elements`.
+The `SeekHead Element` (also known as `MetaSeek`) contains an index of `Top Level Elements` locations within the `Segment`.
+Use of the `SeekHead Element` is RECOMMENDED.
+Without a `SeekHead Element`, a Matroska parser would have to search the entire file to find all of the other `Top Level Elements`.
+This is due to Matroska's flexible ordering requirements; for instance, it is acceptable for the `Chapters Element` to be stored after the `Cluster Elements`.

 ```
 +--------------------------------+